Literary reception of The Lord of the Rings: 21st century

-The hostility continued until the start of the 21st century.
+A measure of hostility continued until the start of the 21st century.
 In 2001, The New York Times reviewer Judith Shulevitz criticized the "pedantry" of Tolkien's literary style, saying that he "formulated a high-minded belief in the importance of his mission as a literary preservationist, which turns out to be death to literature itself."
 The same year, in the London Review of Books, Jenny Turner wrote that The Lord of the Rings provided "a closed space, finite and self-supporting, fixated on its own nostalgia, quietly running down"; the books were suitable for "vulnerable people.
 You can feel secure inside them, no matter what is going on in the nasty world outside.
 The merest weakling can be the master of this cosy little universe.
 Even a silly furry little hobbit can see his dreams come true."
 She cited the Tolkien scholar Tom Shippey's observation ("The hobbits ... have to be dug out ... of no fewer than five Homely Houses") that the quest repeats itself, the chase in the Shire ending with dinner at Farmer Maggot's, the trouble with Old Man Willow ending with hot baths and comfort at Tom Bombadil's, and again safety after adventures in Bree, Rivendell, and Lothlórien.
 Turner commented that reading the book is to "find oneself gently rocked between bleakness and luxury, the sublime and the cosy.
 Scary, safe again.
 Scary, safe again.
 Scary, safe again."
 In her view, this compulsive rhythm is what Sigmund Freud described in his Beyond the Pleasure Principle.
 She asked whether, in his writing, Tolkien, whose father died when he was 3 and his mother when he was 12, was not "trying to recover his lost parents, his lost childhood, an impossibly prelapsarian sense of peace?"